haath/Goirate/README.md

     - [x] New series episodes
     - [ ] RSS Feeds (?)
 - [ ] Support for a proxy or VPN to avoid getting flogged
-- [ ] Docker image with Transmission and OpenVPN
+- [ ] Docker image with OpenVPN and maybe a torrent client too

 ## Installation